Leven Canal: History

 The idea of a canal to Leven was first proposed in 1786.
-The low-lying area to the west of Leven had been drained by the construction of the Holderness Drain in the 1760s, which ran broadly parallel to the River Hull and entered the Humber Estuary at an outfall downstream of the mouth of the River Hull.
+The low-lying area to the west of Leven had been drained in the 1760s by the construction of the Holderness Drain, which ran broadly parallel to the River Hull and entered the Humber Estuary at an outfall downstream of the mouth of the River Hull.
 The Drainage Commissioners asked the canal engineer William Jessop to look at proposals for a navigation from the outfall to Monk Bridge, a little to the south of Leven.
 Jessop reported that the extra cost of making the drain navigable for boats drawing 4.5 ft, which included two locks and several passing places, would be £5,136, but no further action was taken.

 A second scheme was proposed by some promoters in September 1791, which would follow a similar alignment, and they got as far as presenting a petition to parliament in March of the following year, but nothing came of it.
 Interest died down until 1801, when there were two rival proposals for canals to Leven.
 The first envisioned a canal from below Hull Bridge, running in a north-easterly direction to Skirlaugh bridge, with a branch to Monk bridge, to serve the town.
 The second was for a much simpler scheme, running eastwards from the River Hull near Aike Beck to Leven, to be privately funded by Mrs Bethell.

 Mrs Charlotta Bethell, a widow who owned large amounts of land in the East Riding of Yorkshire, commissioned William Jessop to make a survey for the canal in 1799.
-Jessop had previously been the engineer for the Holderness Drainage scheme, whose Trustees would need to approve the canal for it to be built.
+Jessop had previously been the engineer for the Holderness Drainage scheme, whose trustees would need to approve the canal for it to be built.
 He came back with an estimate of £4,041 to make a canal from the River Hull to the village, but the Drainage Trustees asked Mrs Bethell to obtain a second opinion.
-She employed James Creasey, whose report agreed with Jessop's, that the canal would not harm the drainage of the area, and with the Trustees satisfied, Mrs Bethell obtained an Act of Parliament to authorise construction on 21 May 1801.
+She employed James Creasey, whose report agreed with Jessop's, that the canal would not harm the drainage of the area, and with the trustees satisfied, Mrs Bethell obtained an act of Parliament to authorise construction, the Hull and Leven Canal Act 1801 (41 Geo.
+3. (U.K.) c. xxxii), on 21 May 1801.